Sohan1301/hbs-porject/README.md

  ![Screenshot 2024-07-16 204642](https://github.com/user-attachments/assets/8dfb34a1-723e-4d40-b67d-f895044cb373)

 # Installation:
 It is were easy process.
-Clone the repository and run the code in the visual stuido code and check the output in browser.
-Do required changes what needed.
+Clone the repository and run the backend file in springboot by adding your database password and run it.
+Then open frontend zip in visual stuido use the below comands
+1. npm install
+2. npm start
+   The front end file will run and output will appear in browser.
+Make sure you run both backend and frontend files parllely to check the output.

 # Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.